 David C. Murphy, Founder & CEO

-A native of the Washington, DC area, David has lived in Ukraine, Bulgaria, and Kenya, and spent extensive time in China as the recipient of the Avery-Durfee China Fellowship.
+David's career has also included stints working in Congress, at USAID (in Kiev, Ukraine), and Space Adventures (the space tourism startup that sent the world's first space tourist to the International Space Station).
+A native of the Washington, DC area, David has also lived in Bulgaria and Kenya, and spent extensive time in China as the recipient of the Avery-Durfee China Fellowship.

 David is a graduate of Claremont McKenna College (CMC), and former President of its Los Angeles alumni chapter.
 It was as a student at CMC that David first developed his love for hosting events, as one of two students hosting the 100+ speakers a year at the renowned Marian Miner Cook Athenaeum speakers series, where highlights of their thousands of speakers over the years include Bono, Bill Clinton, Mitt Romney, Thomas Friedman, and Desmond Tutu.